ChickenCoderzzz/CoachAssist/README.md

 # Important Notes

-Before running CoachAssist, please read through the setup instructions provided in this README or in the linked Developer Guide at the end of this README
+Before running CoachAssist, please read through the setup instructions provided in this README or in the linked Developer Guide in the Documentation at the end of this README.

 This project requires additional configuration files and external dependencies that are intentionally excluded from the repository for security reasons.

 Required setup items include:
 - `.env` configuration file
 - `firebase_key.json` Firebase credentials file
 - PostgreSQL database setup
 - FFmpeg installation
 - Real-ESRGAN setup for AI upscaling

+AI upscaling features may not function correctly unless Real-ESRGAN and FFmpeg are properly configured.

-If you require access to the necessary configuration files or setup assistance, please contact the project developers.
+If you require access to the necessary configuration files (.env and firebase_key.json) or setup assistance, please contact the project developers.

 ---